Business Development Made Unbelievably Simple For Small Business

 Business development is not an event, it’s a process.
-The basis of business development is about creating long term growth opportunities that delivers long term value in the minds of all stakeholders.
+The basis of business development is about creating long term growth opportunities that deliver long term value in the minds of all stakeholders.

 Yet many in small business confuse sales with business development.
 Often when they speak about business development, they really mean prospecting for new business and growing profitable sales.